staking-foundation/docs/docs/51-proposals.md

 ## Step 5: Voting

-After on-chain creation, there is a **2-day waiting period** for token holders to delegate, with delegated DIVA tokens counting towards the governance quorum.
+After on-chain creation, there is a **2-day waiting period** for any DIVA token holder to delegate their tokens.
+Only DAO tokens (delegated DIVA tokens or D-DIVAs) are accounted towards the governance quorum.

 Proposals have a predetermined **3-day voting period** upon submission, allowing D-DIVA holders to vote in favor or object.
 If the proposal meets a valid quorum (10M D-DIVA) and voting threshold, it becomes a DAO Resolution!